filviu/blog/content/posts/2010/2010-09-11-bios-beep-post-codes.md

   - temp_on

 ---
-Ever found yourself standing next to a PC that won&#8217;t boot and emits all kinds of short or long beeps.
+Ever found yourself standing next to a PC that won't boot and emits all kinds of short or long beeps.
 Me too.
-Here&#8217;s a list of what these beeps _might_ mean.
+Here's a list of what these beeps _might_ mean.

 Please note that because motherboard manufacturers often modify the code bought from these companies the beeps might mean something else.